 Operating System And Storage

-While hard drive capacity might also seem inconsequential, as most contemporary PCs have terabytes of storage, it’s always good to check if you need to clear a few things off your computer before installing a new game.
+While hard drive capacity might also seem insignificant, as most contemporary PCs have terabytes of storage, it’s always good to check if you need to clear a few things off your computer before installing a new game.

 RAM requirement is important, but this varies greatly depending on the game you’re playing.
-The more resource-intensive the game you’re playing, the more RAM you will need.
+The more challenging the game you’re playing, the more RAM you will need.
 This applies to pretty much everything else on your PC.

 RAM